What Does Ecclesiastes 5:4-5 Mean?

 Personal Reflection

-• Is there a promise I’ve made to God - big or small - that I haven’t kept, and what would it look like to finally follow through?
+- Is there a promise I’ve made to God - about prayer, giving, forgiveness, or service - that I haven’t followed through on?

 A Challenge For You